hivemq/Statefull-DataHub-Blog/README.md

 This repo provides the nessesairy files to define schema's for data validation, scripting for data transforming and the policies to tie it all together.
 Just clone it in a working directory of your choise.

-**This repo provides the necessary files to define schemas for data validation, scripting for data transforming and the policies to tie it all together.
-Just clone them in a working directory of your choice.
+This repo provides the necessary files to define schemas for data validation, scripting for data transforming and the policies to tie it all together.
+Just clone it into a working directory of your choice.

 Please install and run a [HiveMQ broker](https://hwww.hivemq.com/download/) and add the following to your conf/config.xml file